231AG/alx-system_engineering-devops/0x00-shell_basics/README.md

 #TAsk Description
 0. script 0-current_working_directory prints the absolute path name of the current working directory.
+1. script 1-listit display the contents list of your current directory